 Most companies make continuous changes to their networks but often do not document these changes sufficiently or do not observe the security guidelines in the process – and they diverge further and further from the statutory standards.

 IT staff can prevent this by using executable runbooks from NetBrain to implement recurring tasks and rules and running these repeatedly at defined times.
-These runbooks may also contain design guides and best practices in order to be able to carry through established procedures for a secure IT infrastructure.
+These Runbooks may also contain design guides and best practices in order to be able to carry through established procedures for a secure IT infrastructure and network operations.

 For example, after a change in the network infrastructure, the administrators can execute a runbook to evaluate vulnerabilities to ensure that these correspond to the pre-defined security standards.